Categories

 Sibilants continue to be the bane of my existence.
 I’m sure a big piece of this might have been solved by investing in a higher end microphone, but I made my choices and had to live with them.
 Even with the best microphone in the world, applying proper de-essing is still essential.
 I made the choice to use an exciter to add air and sparkle to the master, which meant I needed to make sure I had tamped down the high frequencies enough to prevent them from hissing and cracking in the final output.
 I found a lifesaving YouTube video showing me how to get really detailed but natural sounding de-esser using a cloned version of the vocal track, offset by a few milliseconds and sent to a bus.
 TDR Nova came in handy again to provide side chained dynamic EQ to push the sibilants down to an appropriate level without sacrificing clarity.

 In a few cases, I needed to boost some of the sibilants, because I spent a lot of time on these lyrics and wanted them to be clear and comprehensible at all times.
 When in doubt, I pushed clarity at the risk of a trace of top end hiss.
-I’m sure a veteran mastering engineer would have worked out how to achieve all of it, and I made my choices and stand by them.
+I’m sure a veteran mastering engineer would have worked out how to achieve all of it, but I made my choices and stand by them.

 As I got feedback for the final master, Paul had a great suggestion.
 He noted that for whatever reason, the bottom end on this song was coming through a little light compared to the other tracks.
 He suggested I clone my cello line and add a doubled track of it, dropped an octave using a modulator.
 Bringing that in at about a third the volume, offsetting it a touch to prevent phase distortions, I heard the difference.
 I also found, listening to my reference tracks, that applying some stereo spread to the lower frequencies gave me a nice rich extra fatness to support the song.